INVINCIBLE06/Bug-tracker-2/README.md

 - **Check Security Answer**<br/>
 `GET bugtracker/api/check/security/:email`<br/>
 This route will check the security answer.
 We need to enter security answer in the body and email in the params.<br/>

-- **Update Password 2**<br/>
-`PUT bugtracker/api/update/password/:email`<br/>
-This route will be updating the password.
-Basically this is made for the front end.
-It was like first we will check only email, after that email security answer, if eboth true then update password.
-We need to enter email in params.
-Whose password have to be changed.
-Password and confirm password in the body.<br/>

 - **Get All Active Engineer**<br/>
 `GET bugtracker/api/get/all/active/engineer`<br/>